dobinator/dobinator/README.md

 ## 🔭 I’m currently working on
-  Making apps that utilize both my teacher background and as an artist.
+  Making apps that utilize both my teaching background and as an artist.

 ## 🌱 I’m currently learning
 ![python](https://img.shields.io/badge/Python-14354C?style=for-the-badge&logo=python&logoColor=white)

 ## 🤔 I’m looking for help with
   How does one get into Data?
 I really, really enjoy adding tables and creating seeds.
 Its oddly satisfying.